yvesguillo/llm-serve/README.md

 ### Nuclear Option (Cleanup All the Things)

 Use at your own risk.
-This wipes containers, images, volumes — everything.
+This wipes containers, images, volumes; everything.

 ```bash
 docker stop $(docker ps -aq)